How to Write a Product Manager Resume in 2022 [Step By Step]

 Too often, I see resumes with poor information density design.

 First, ensure that you constrain your resume to one page.
-If you use more than one page, I will automatically disqualify you.
+If you use more than one page, I will disqualify you.

 Similarly, hiring managers expect to take only a couple of minutes to digest your resume.
 If you can’t present information to them within that timeframe, they’ll discard your resume.